MichaelBalyan/TicTacToe-AI-CSharp/README.md

 # 🎮 Tic-Tac-Toe (C#)

-A C# implementation of the classic Tic-Tac-Toe game featuring a strategic computer opponent, built with a strong focus on clean architecture, Object-Oriented Programming, and maintainable code.
+A C# implementation of the classic Tic-Tac-Toe game featuring a strategic computer opponent (my created "AI"), built with a strong focus on clean architecture, Object-Oriented Programming, and maintainable code.
 The project demonstrates algorithm design, game state management, and decision-making logic.

 ## ✨ Features